Oriyans-sunset/Mood-Music/README.md

 ## 🔐 Privacy

 MoodMusic does **not** collect, store, or track any personal user data.
-All mood and song suggestions are processed locally or via third-party APIs.
+All mood and song suggestions are processed via third-party APIs without any form of user tracking.

 ---